-Figure 7 - Sequence diagram of UC-1.2
+Figure 10 - Sequence diagram of UC-1.2

 From DTP to WODM - planning phase (UC1.1 exchange 24, 25): The main input for WODM is the process model designed in the PMS.
-In the existing solution, we use an ETL service for importing various BPMN files.
+To adapt this information to data model of WODM respecting original data model of I3D we use an ETL service for importing various JSON files automatically, but for development purposes also manually.
 Since DTP acts as the central repository of COGITO, the involved partners aggreged that the PMS-to-WODM interaction should be realised through DTP.
-The JSON format that will be used for that data exchange is shown in Figure 8.
-In the next version of the WODM, a similar ETL service will be implemented to automatically process JSONs of that structure.
+The JSON format that is used for that data exchange is shown in Figure 11.